 Specified risk material (SRM) are parts of cattle, sheep and goats that are most likely to pose a risk of infectivity from a transmissible spongiform encephalopathy (TSE) disease.
 It is essential that it is removed from both the human and animal food chains and destroyed.

 A specified risk material (SRM) is either a Vertebral Column (VC) in cattle older than 30 months old.

 You must follow the domestic Transmissible Spongiform Encephalopathies (TSE) Regulations.

 It states that when SRM is a vertebral column from a bovine carcass, it can only be removed by slaughterhouses and in authorised cutting plant.

 Guide to specified risk material (SRM) removal

 Applying for authorisation

-Regulation ten of the TSE Regulations provides the right to appeal any suspension or revocation notice within 21 days of the date the notice is served.
+Regulation eleven of the TSE Regulations provides the right to appeal any suspension or revocation notice within 21 days of the date the notice is served.
 In the event of an appeal, written representation can be made to Approvals and Registration Team.

 The appeal will then be referred to the Operations Head Veterinarian who will respond within 20 working days of receipt.